 Singapore as a second-hand shopping haven: who’d have guessed?
-With the rise of recycling, donating and passing on pre-loved goods in Singapore, saving some money by diving into the second-hand shopping scene is a seriously good way to cut down on consumerism, keep perfectly good items out of landfill and find something fabulous in the process.
-Whether you love the thrill of thrifting or scoring a one-of-a-kind seventies day dress, the Little Red Dot’s got a huge market for pre-loved finds: all it takes is a little sleuthing and a good eye for a fab deal.
-From eclectic vintage boutiques to huge consignment stores, busy garage sales to online bargain hunting options, we’ve tracked down Singapore’s best spots for second hand shopping.
+With the rise of recycling, donating and passing on pre-loved goods in Singapore, saving some money by diving into the second-hand shopping scene is a great way to cut down on consumerism.
+Not to mention, it keeps perfectly good items out of landfills, and you get to find something fabulous in the process.
+Whether you love the thrill of thrifting or scoring a one-of-a-kind seventies dress, the Little Red Dot’s got a huge market for pre-loved finds.
+All it takes is a little sleuthing and a good eye for a fab deal.
+From eclectic vintage boutiques to huge consignment stores, busy garage sales and online bargain hunting, we’ve tracked down Singapore’s best spots for second-hand shopping.
 Happy hunting!

 Salvation Army Family Store

-Salvation Army, Various locations in Singapore including Upper Bukit Timah and Tanglin Road; www.salvationarmy.org/singapore
+Where: Various locations in Singapore including Upper Bukit Timah, Tanglin Road and Bukit Merah

 Real Singapore Expat Wives Classifieds

-Popular amongst the expat crowd in Singapore, this Facebook group is a hot trawling ground for advice, the latest goss and tips for raising kids.
-Put aside this feisty female tribe’s tendency for heated debates and hilarious topics of conversation, and you’ll find a bounty of second-hand goods from homewares to children’s toys, vintage shoes to designer handbags in its classified page.
+Popular among the expat crowd in Singapore, this Facebook group is a hot trawling ground for advice, the latest goss and tips for raising kids.
+Put aside this feisty female tribe’s tendency for heated debates and hilarious topics of conversation, and you’ll find a bounty of second-hand goods.
+From homewares and children’s toys, to vintage shoes and designer handbags – all in its classified page.
 As this is a closed group, do note that you’ll have to request to join.
 We scored a bar made out of an Indonesian boat on here, and it remains one of our fave finds ever!

 ECMG Pre-Loved Sales